 A 45-minute hike from the top of the Alberta Lift over the Knife Ridge, past the saddle and up into the bowl.
 Very steep but wide-open bowl.
 Experts only.
 Access gate closes at 3:00 p.m. daily.
 After large storm cycles the Horseshoe Bowl Snowcat Shuttle will pick up skiers and boarders at the Dog Chutes and transport them to the Horse Shoe Bowl.
 Operating hours are announced on the Home Page as well as the Snow Report page.
 Ticket Office cashiers, Treasure Stoke and Alberta staff will also know operating hours.

 Wolf Creek has nearly 10 kilometers of cross country trails.
 To get there, take the ski road at the end of the lower parking lot to Alberta Park.
 A 4 kilometer loop goes around the natural meadows.
 An additional 6 kilometer loop takes you down to Alberta Reservoir and back through the trees.
-Tracks are groomed regularly for both classical and skate skiers.
+Tracks are groomed regularly for both classic and skate skiers.
 Snowshoers are welcome.
 If you bring your dog, please clean up after it.
 Use of the cross country trail is compliments of Wolf Creek Ski Area – no charge.

 Please allow enough time to complete the tour well before dark.

 This area is not patrolled – please take a friend.